shivajreddy/springboard/41-Router/41.2-RouterPatterns/DogFinder/Readme.md.md

       facts: [
         "Perry loves all humans.",
         "Perry demolishes all snacks.",
-        "Perry hates the rain."
+        "Perry hates the rain.",
-      ]
+      ],
     },
     {
       name: "Tubby",